adavarski/DataScience-DataOps_MLOps-Playground/k8s/003-data/3000-hive/hive/README.md

 hive> select * from exports.donors;

 ```
-Note: This chapter uses a custom Apache Hive container to project schema onto the distributed object-store.
+Note: This demo uses a custom Apache Hive container to project schema onto the distributed object-store.
 While the single Hive container is capable of executing queries through ODBC/thrift exposed over the hive:1000 Kubernetes Service, a more extensive Hive cluster is necessary for executing production workloads directly against Hive.